Asian American and Pacific Islander Heritage Month

-Asian American and Pacific Islander Heritage Month (as of 2025, officially changed from Asian/Pacific American Heritage Month) is observed in the United States during the month of May, and recognizes the contributions and influence of Asian Americans and Pacific Islander Americans to the history, culture, and achievements of the United States.
+Asian American and Pacific Islander Heritage Month (as of 2025, officially changed from Asian American, Native Hawaiian, Pacific Islander Month) is an annually observed commemorative month in the United States.
+It is celebrated during the month of May, and recognizes the contributions and influence of Asian Americans, Native Hawaiians and other Pacific Islander Americans to the history, culture, and achievements of the United States.

+On January 20, 2025, the Trump administration's Initial Rescissions Of Harmful Executive Orders And Actions eliminated federal recognition of the month.
+The White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders was subsequently dissolved.
+Nonetheless, on May 16, 2025, the proclamation was issued after all.

 Background

 The first Asians documented in the Americas arrived in 1587, when Filipinos landed in California; from 1898 to 1946, the Philippines was an American possession.
 The next group of Asians documented in what would be the United States were Indians in Jamestown, documented as early as 1635.
 In 1778, the first Chinese to reach what would be the United States, arrived in Hawaii.
 In 1788, the first Native Hawaiian arrived on the continental United States, in Oregon; in 1900, Hawaii was annexed by the United States.
 The next group of Asians documented in what would be the United States were Japanese, who arrived in Hawaii in 1806.
 In 1884, the first Koreans arrived in the United States.
 In 1898, Guam was ceded to the United States; beginning in the 1900s, Chamorros began to migrate to California and Hawaii.
 In 1904, what is now American Samoa was ceded to the United States; beginning in the 1920s, Samoans began to migrate to Hawaii and the continental United States, with the first Samoans documented in Hawaii in 1920.
 In 1912, the first Vietnamese was documented in the United States.